mefernandez/spring-backbone-collection-databinding/README.md

 [![Heroku](https://www.herokucdn.com/deploy/button.png)](http://obscure-reef-8002.herokuapp.com/).

-For the impatient, jump to [Conclusions](conclusions).
+For the impatient, jump to [Conclusions](conclusions) _(pun intended)_.

-There's still plenty of room for improvement, so **fork this repo and get involved**!
+There's still plenty of room for improvement: check the issues in this repo, fork it and get involved!

 ## The case